-There is a lot of scope in the role of diversity chair for implementing new ideas that you bring to the role, so the following list should be seen as a guideline only.
+There is a lot of scope in the role of EDI chair for implementing new ideas that you bring to the role, so the following list should be seen as a guideline only.

-It is your role on the committee to ensure that each Chair is considering diversity in everything they do and suggesting ways to improve our diversity in all senses of the word.
+It is your role on the committee to ensure that each Chair is considering EDI in everything they do and suggesting ways to improve our EDI in all ways.

-- Prepare the diversity statement for the conference website.
-Diversity statement will need to be updated to include accessibility information for the conference venue if it has changed.
+- Prepare the EDI statement for the conference website.
+An EDI statement will need to be updated to include accessibility information for the conference venue if it has changed.

 - The code of conduct will be given to you from the Society to go onto the conference website.

 - Work to ensure that people from a wide range of backgrounds are encouraged and feel welcome to apply to present at the conference.
 This may include EDI statements in the call for submissions, or actively advertising to underrepresented groups.